On refined metric and hermitian structures in arithmetic, I: Galois-Gauss sums and weak ramification: Introduction

 In the first such conjecture (Conjecture \ref{local conj}) we predict a precise conjectural description of $\mathfrak{a}_{L/K}$ in terms of local `Galois-Jacobi' sums and the fundamental classes of local class field theory.

-We can show that this explicit conjecture is equivalent to a special case of the `local epsilon constant conjecture' that is formulated by Breuning in \cite{mb2} and hence provides a first concrete link between the theory of the square root of the inverse different and the general framework of Tamagawa number conjectures that originated with Bloch and Kato in \cite{BK}.
+We show that this explicit conjecture is equivalent to a special case of the `local epsilon constant conjecture' formulated by Breuning in \cite{mb2} and hence provides the first concrete link between the theory of the square root of the inverse different and the general framework of Tamagawa number conjectures that originated with Bloch and Kato in \cite{BK}.

-At the same time, this link also combines with the methods developed here to give a new, and effective, strategy for proving the epsilon constant conjecture formulated by the first and second authors in \cite{BleyBurns} for new families of wildly ramified Galois extensions of number fields.
+At the same time, this link combines with the methods developed here to give a new, and effective, strategy for proving the epsilon constant conjecture formulated by the first and second authors in \cite{BleyBurns} for certain new families of wildly ramified Galois extensions of number fields.

 Then, in Conjecture \ref{second local conj}, we predict that $\mathfrak{a}_{L/K}$ can also be directly computed in terms of a naturally-defined `idelic twisted unramified characteristic' element.
-This simple (and to us, quite surprising) conjectural formula can be proved completely in certain important special cases and is also by now supported by extensive numerical computations.
+This simple (and, we feel, quite surprising) conjectural formula can be proved completely in certain important special cases and is also supported by extensive numerical computations.

 Upon comparing the predictions made in Conjectures \ref{local conj} and \ref{second local conj} one then derives a new, and explicit, conjectural formula for Galois-Jacobi sums in terms of local fundamental classes (for details see Remark \ref{last rem}).